Juanduino/THE-GEM/README.md

- The boards is designed, so that they can be put in a line.
-That is, the 3 boards will be parrallel connected and is internally routed to withstand the needed current flow.

- Two controllers (6 lamps) will run of a 12v 500-600watt PSU (Powersupply).
+ Two controllers (6 lamps) will run of a 12v 500-1000watt PSU (Powersupply).
 Many have old PSU´s sitting in computers, which typically have a 500watt capasity.

- The goal of the project is to make a smart plant grow light, which controls the light intensity based on temperature sensor input.
+ The goal of the project is to make a smart plant grow lamp, which controls the light intensity based on temperature sensor input.

- By making the lamp output pwm and temperature controlled, the final capacity of the lamp depends on the amount of cooling applied or the amount of heat allowed.
+ By making the lamp output pwm and temperature controlled, the final capacity of the lamp depends on the amount of cooling applied or the amount of heating allowed.

  Because the controller can be connected to a CAN (Controller Area Network) and USB, you can monitor and control each string/color (Red, Blue, White)